veraleitaodev/getGoals/README.md

   * [Goal page in mobile view](assets/images/wireframes/goalPage_mobile.png "wireframe for New Goal page in mobile view");

-___

-test

-manual testing:
+## 3.Technologies and Libraries

+## 4.Resources and Tools
+## 5.Tests

+  ### 5.1.Validation
+  ### 5.2.Manual Testing

-  - testing pages are linked, once created, example css test with background colour in preview to test if link was functional
+  * testing pages are linked, once created, example css test with background colour in preview to test if link was functional
+  * testing code with inspect feature of Chrome browser

+## 6.Deployment

+## 7.Credits